 The Declaration is not, in itself, a legally bindinginstrument.
-However, it contains a series of principles and rights that are based on human rights standards (a) Rights and protections accorded enshrined in other international instruments that are legally binding such as the International Covenant on Articles 1, 5, 6, 7, 8, 9, 11, 12 and 13 Declaration was adopted by consensus by the General Assembly and therefore represents a very strong commitment by States to its implementation.
-States are increasingly considering adopting 18 the Declaration as binding national legislation.
+However, it contains a series of principles and rights that are based on human rights standards enshrined in other international instruments that are legally binding such as the International Covenant on Civil and Political Rights.
+Moreover, the Declaration was adopted by consensus by the General Assembly and therefore represents a very strong commitment by States to its implementation.
+States are increasingly considering adopting the Declaration as binding national legislation.